A topic from the subject of Distillation in Chemistry.

 Setup Procedure:

-3. Connect the condenser to the adapter.
+4. Connect the condenser to the distillation head.

 Operation:

 • Liquids with lower boiling points will distill first.
+This is the basis of fractional distillation, where mixtures of liquids with different boiling points can be separated.

-Distillation of Acetylsalicylic acid
+Distillation of Acetylsalicylic Acid

 Materials